top of page

 Purpose & Need

-The Archer Avenue and Belt Railway of Chicago Grade Separation Study aims to improve safety at the intersection of Archer Avenue and the Belt Railway Company of Chicago (BRC) railroad and address mobility issues for travelers caused by train delays.
+The Archer Avenue and Belt Railway of Chicago Grade Separation will improve safety at the intersection of Archer Avenue and the Belt Railway Company of Chicago (BRC) railroad and address mobility issues for travelers caused by train delays.

 Community Benefit